 CURRENT FROM CIRCA AD 895 – 917

 These coins are the first indication we have that Edmund was regarded as a saint.
 They circulated throughout the northern and eastern part of England for the first two decades of the 10th century.
-The puzzle about this is that celebration of the saint is that the Danes who introduced this very successful coinage were the children or relatives of the same Vikings who had murdered the king.
+The puzzle about this is that celebration of the saint is that the Danes who introduced this very successful coinage were the children or relatives of the same East Anglian Vikings who had murdered the king some thirty years earlier.

 What was not normal was the administration of the church in East Anglia at the time.
-When the Edmund Memorial Coinage appeared there were no bishops to regulate religious life.
+When the Edmund Memorial Coinage appeared there were no bishops to regulate religious life in East Anglia.
 The two bishops who had managed the ecclesiastical affairs of the kingdom were both eliminated at the time of St Edmund’s martyrdom.
-Although the Dane who took over the East Anglian kingdom ten years later had been baptised by then, he did not bother to institute any new bishop.
+Although the Dane (Guthrum) who took over the East Anglian kingdom ten years later had been baptised, he did not bother to institute any new bishop.
 The church in East Anglia was effectively leaderless for 50 years, and even when a bishop was reintroduced when the Danes were defeated, it was the Bishop of London who supervised East Anglia for several years.

 Why did the Danes make such a big deal of having a saint on their coins?
 It was an unusual step to take.
 Unfortunately they did not tell us why, and we have to make our own minds up.
-I like to think that as Edmund had died fighting a force of foreign invaders, the new king of East Anglia (Guthrum’s successor, of unknown name) promoted him as a saint against his current enemies, the army of the Anglo-Saxons.
-The English king who defeated the Danes at the end of the second decade of the tenth century, took no time to replace the coinage with his own.
+I like to think that as Edmund had died fighting a force of foreign invaders, the Daish king of East Anglia (Guthrum’s successor, of unknown name) promoted him as a saint against his current enemies, the army of the Anglo-Saxons.
+The English king, who defeated the Danes at the end of the second decade of the tenth century, took no time to replace the coinage with his own.
 If the king had any respect for the saint, he had none for the coinage.
 Perhaps this was because it had represented the saint of an independent East Anglia, which he was intent on eradicating.